jenkins-x/jx-docs/content/en/v3/admin/troubleshooting/webhooks.md

 kubectl get pod -l app=lighthouse-webhooks
 ```

-You could look at your pods in `jx ui` to see their state, events, logs etc.

 If everything looks to be working inside your cluster then open the git repository of your dev cluster...

 ```bash